-The Cowboys finished 10-3 in 2016 and ranked 11th at the end of the season, so it is a little hard to actually call them a “sleeper.”
+The Cowboys finished 10-3 in 2016 and finished the season No. 11 in the country, so it is a little hard to actually call them a “sleeper.”
 However, I do not think many people realize how good of a chance Oklahoma State could have at playing in this season’s College Football Playoff.

 Oklahoma State returns seven offensive starters and five defensive starters for the 2017 season.
 Those numbers might not stand out, but it is more about who is returning for the Cowboys.
 Quarterback Mason Rudolph and wide receiver James Washington were both highly rated NFL prospects last winter, but each chose to return for their senior seasons.